Nowa Huta

 Nowa Huta (/pol/, literally "The New Ironworks") is the easternmost district of Kraków, Poland.
 With more than 200,000 inhabitants, it is one of the most populous areas of the city.
 Until 1990, the neighbouring districts were considered expansions of the original Nowa Huta district, and were linked by the same tramway system.
 Today, the district formally known as Nowa Huta has been divided into several smaller districts.

 Nowa Huta is one of the largest planned socialist realist settlements or districts ever built (another being Magnitogorsk in Russia) in the entire world.

-Built as a utopian ideal city, its street hierarchy, layout and certain grandeur of buildings often resemble Paris or London.
-The high abundance of parks and green areas in Nowa Huta make it the greenest corner of Kraków.
+Built as a planned ideal city, its street hierarchy, layout and certain scale of architecture bear similarities of Paris or London.
+The abundance of parks and green areas in Nowa Huta make it one of the greenest corners in Kraków.

 History

 The historic area of present-day Nowa Huta is one of the few places in Poland settled continuously since the Neolithic age.
 Archaeological research has discovered a large Celtic and West Slavic settlement.
 In the 8th century, a mound was erected nearby by the Vistulans tribe.
 According to legend, the Wanda Mound is a tomb of Wanda, daughter of Krakus, a mythical founder of Kraków.
 In the 13th century, a Cistercian monastery in the village of Mogiła was built.

 In the nineteenth century and at the beginning of the twentieth century, during the partitions of Poland and up to World War I, the outskirts of Nowa Huta constituted a border between territories controlled by Austria-Hungary and Russia.
 One can find historic Austro-Hungarian fortresses there, as well as one of Europe's oldest permanent airfields (Kraków-Rakowice-Czyżyny Airport, currently housing the Polish Aviation Museum).